surifirstpin/biplus_documentation/version.3/Reports.md

 ## Getting Started

-Let us generate a query to displays Stationcode (Dimension) and Order Attendant ID (Dimension) with Quantity Sum for better understanding.
+Let us generate a query to display Stationcode (Dimension) and Order Attendant ID (Dimension) with Quantity Sum for better understanding.

 After Selecting dimensions and measures **Run** the report to extract the data.